-There have been many discussions about carbon offsetting.
-There has also been quite a few scandals around the actual offset projects.
-Some have been mismanaged, others not efficient as carbon sinks and some has even destroyed local environments.
+There have been many discussions about this topic.
+There have also been quite a few scandals around the actual offset projects.
+Some have been mismanaged, others are not efficient as carbon sinks, and some have even destroyed local environments.

 And is carbon offset good for the climate?
 Some say yes, as we are then decreasing emissions where it makes the most economic sense.
-Others say no, as the phenomenon makes it seem ok to continue with the emissions here, where we if fact need to rapidly decrease them everywhere.
+Others say no, as the phenomenon makes it seem ok to continue with the emissions here, where we, in fact, need to rapidly decrease them everywhere.

 So what should we then think of carbon offsetting?
 Our stance, and many with us, is to reduce all the emissions we possibly can ourselves.
-For the emissions that are still left, it seems reasonably to buy carbon offset – but from certified and monitored carbon offset projects.
+It seems reasonable to buy it for the emissions that are still left — but from certified and monitored carbon offset projects.